mozilla-services/socorro/docs/service/webapp.rst

    that recreates the postgres db or restarts the oidcprovider service container.

-   Best to put account creationg in a shell script so you can recreate both accounts easily.
+   Best to put account creation in a shell script so you can recreate both accounts easily.